Frequently Asked Homeschool Questions

 If you feel your child needs more time on a skill before moving on, they can return to Flint k-12, repeat or continue an activity, asking Sova for additional guidance, practice, or explanation until they demonstrate confidence and understanding.

-The good news is that once your child understands the routine, they can work very independently—freeing you to take on a more supervisory role while still ensuring a high-quality learning experience tailored to your child’s needs.
+The good news is that once your child understands the routine, they can work very independently, which will free you to take on a more supervisory role while still ensuring a high-quality learning experience tailored to your child’s needs.
+However, it is critical that you follow up and check your child's work on a regular basis.
+As my dad always preached, "Children don't do what you EXPECT, they do what you INSPECT!"

 How do I register 2 or more children for courses?